sahana-vajrakumar/onlinebank-web/README.md

-Software used: Rails 4, Ruby 2.3.3, PostgreSQL.
-Jquery, Bootstrap,  Heroku and Highchart
+Software used: Rails 4

-Hardware used: Apple Mac
+Ruby 2.3.3
+PostgreSQL
+Jquery
+Bootstrap
+Heroku for deploying the site
+Highchart for graphical representation of the transaction info.

 Bugs and To do list.

 Home page is just for display.
 Only login and signup has functionality.
-Account balance can go to negative after transaction. search function not working for to_account transaction.
 Needs a more detailed graph
 Need to add CSS to make few pages, such as forms presentable.